 In our Round Table discussion, Maura Carlin and Mike Witsch spoke with Sibylla Chipaziwa, Mamaroneck Review Assistant Editor, Jon Craig, Mamaroneck Daily Voice Assistant Managing Editor and Gabriel Rom, The Journal News Reporter, about their top stories in 2016 and what they think will be the top stories of 2017.

 In our LMC Varsity Sports segment, Steve Anastas spoke with Mamaroneck High School Basketball Coach, Tyrone Carter, Jr. about this season’s successful team.

 In The Spotlight, Mike Witsch spoke with Elizabeth Saenger of the Mamaroneck Human Rights Committee about their upcoming event on January 8th that will honor local students as well as Martin Luther King, Jr.

 Our Pet of the Week is Praline, a sweet dog who loves to play and go on walks with all other dogs.
 She is shy around humans.
 The person who is willing to adopt her must have multiple dogs, a fenced-in yard that is at least six feet, no small children and is willing to work slowly with her.
 For more information on how to adopt Praline or to browse other adorable pets, go to http://www.ny-petrescue.org.

-If you like our show and want to keep us on the air, please go to our website, www.lmctv.org and click on the DONATE button.
-We appreciate any donation.
+If you like our show and want to help keep us on the air, please visit our website, www.lmctv.org and click on the DONATE button.
+We appreciate any donations.

-We’re always looking for new volunteers and interns, so please send your emails to firstname.lastname@example.org.
-We love hearing from you!
+The Local Live is always looking for new interns and volunteers, so send your emails to firstname.lastname@example.org.
+We love hearing from you.